Pet Sounds: Writing sessions

-Asher maintained that his primary role was to provide feedback on Wilson's developing melodies and chord progressions, though they exchanged ideas throughout the process.
+Asher saw his role as to provide feedback on Wilson's developing melodies and chord progressions, though they exchanged ideas throughout.
 Regarding their lyrical collaboration, he explained, "The general tenor of the lyrics was always his [...] and the actual choice of words was usually mine.
 I was really just his interpreter."
 Asher later cited significant musical contributions to "I Just Wasn't Made for These Times", "Caroline, No", and "That's Not Me" and claimed conceptual input on three songs.
 He agreed to receive 25% of publishing royalties, a share he considered disproportionate to his contributions.

-In Marilyn's recollection, Brian worked on Pet Sounds virtually nonstop, and that when he was home, "he was either at the piano, arranging, or eating."
-Asher recalled, "I wish I could say Brian was totally committed [to writing the songs].
-Let's say he was ... um, very concerned."
-After their songs were completed, Asher observed a few recording sessions, mostly those involving string overdubs.
+In his wife Marilyn's recollection, Brian worked on Pet Sounds virtually nonstop, and that when he was home, "he was either at the piano, arranging, or eating."
+After their songs were completed, Asher observed a few recording sessions, mostly involving string overdubs.

 Wilson collaborated on two additional tracks.
-"I Know There's an Answer", written before working with Asher, was co-written with Beach Boys road manager Terry Sachen.
-In 1994, Mike Love received retroactive co-writing credits for "Wouldn't It Be Nice" and "I Know There's an Answer", though his contributions—aside from "I'm Waiting for the Day"—are generally regarded as minimal.
+"I Know There's an Answer", co-written previously with Beach Boys road manager Terry Sachen.
+In 1994, Love received retroactive co-writing credits for "Wouldn't It Be Nice" and "I Know There's an Answer", though his contributions beyond "I'm Waiting for the Day" are generally regarded as minimal.
 The remaining two instrumental tracks, "Let's Go Away for Awhile" and "Pet Sounds", were composed by Wilson alone.
-They were originally recorded as backing tracks for existing songs, but by the time the album neared completion, he decided that the tracks were more effective without vocals.
+Originally recorded as backing tracks for existing songs, he decided that the tracks were more effective without vocals.